EduPonz/easynmea/docs/rst/installation/ubuntu_installation.rst

 Prerequisites
 -------------

-To build and install *GNSS Interface*, some external tools are required.
+To build and install *OpenNMEA*, some external tools are required.

 .. code:: bash